 Whether it be a painted turtle or a snapping turtle, a female will bury her eggs in soft, sandy soil with good exposure to the sun.
 Once the eggs are laid, she will cover the hole and leave.
 The young will hatch and dig out of the nest on their own and are immediately independent.
 If you see one crossing the road, stop safely, watching for traffic, and put it in the ditch the direction it was already going.

 A fawn, baby deer, that is found alone does not mean it is an orphan.
 If the fawn is lying down calmly and quietly, its mother is nearby and it is OK.
 The mother will nurse the fawn several times a day, but the baby will be left alone in between so as to not attract predators.
-Unless you know for sure the mother is dead, leave the fawn alone.

 5. Baby squirrel